 - 1. Obtain EIN for Chapter if you do not already have one.
-If you do not have an EIN, you can follow the resource provided at TKE.org/Finance. - 2.
-Shop Around; find the bank that best fits your needs. i.e. Free checking, no minimum balance - 3.
+If you do not have one go to www.IRS.gov and click on Apply online and follow instructions - 2.
+Bank shop; find the bank that best fits your needs. i.e. Free checking, no minimum balance - 3.
 Ask the bank what type of documents they will need in order to open an account. - 4.
 All authorized signers for account must be present when account is opened.
 Be prepared to have personal ID and information for all signers. - 5.
 You may be asked for a list of all Chapter officers - 6.
 The financial institution may ask for a letter from the Offices of the Grand Chapter confirming your affiliation; if so please contact Brett Widner 317.872.6533 so it can be provided to you - 7.
 Do not use your personal address for the primary account address; use the chapter address